-Sir Terry Pratchett
+Sir Terry Pratchett (1948 – 2015)

 In 1998 he was awarded an OBE and in the 2009 New Year's Honours List he was appointed a Knight Bachelor for services to literature.

 In December 2007, Terry released a statement that he had been diagnosed with a rare form of early-onset Alzheimer's disease.
 Since then, he has become Patron of The Alzheimer's Research Trust.
-He is a strong supporter of assisted suicide being made legal in the UK.
+He was a strong supporter of assisted suicide being made legal in the UK.

 He died on 12 March 2015 surrounded by his family with his cat sleeping on his bed.